 How to Maintain AWS Compliance

-Amazon Web Services (AWS) is certified in compliance such as ISO, PCI, and SOC 2.
-However, this does not mean that the way you store your data within AWS is compliant.
+Amazon Web Services (AWS) is certified in compliance such as ISO, and SOC 2.
+However, the way you store your data in AWS isn't always compliant.

 As businesses continue to move to the cloud, data security and regulatory compliance are critical.
 Fortunately, Amazon Web Services (AWS®), an on-demand cloud computing platform, is certified compliant with regulations such as ISO, PCI DSS, and SOC 2.
 However, this does not mean the way data is stored within AWS is compliant.
 Just like security, compliance falls into the Shared Responsibility Model, which means AWS itself is responsible for compliance with regulations that apply to the host layer and physical infrastructure while AWS customers are responsible for compliance with regulations that apply to how they use services, consume applications and store data in the cloud.